 It’s a good time of year to check over your company’s inclusion policies and ensure you’re living your values.
 Look at your website and social media channels.
 Are your product models or other photos showing people of all different backgrounds?
 If not, get to work and change that.

 Showcase your company’s fun side with a colorful Mardi Gras marketing campaign.
 Use bright colors in email blasts and in-store signage to feature a sale, or you could go all out and host a contest.
-Raffle off a trip to New Orleans and give an entry for every $50 a customer spends.
+Raffle a trip to New Orleans and give an entry for every $50 a customer spends.

-With kids out of school, families are out a lot more shopping or doing activities, so if you’re in a mall or near a tourist attraction, take advantage of that.
+With kids out of school, families are out shopping or doing activities, so if you’re in a mall or near a tourist attraction, take advantage of that.
 Run a special Spring Break promotion, or simply increase your signage outside your store to draw in the larger-than-normal crowds that will be walking by.

-This is one for the nerds.
 Celebrated on March 14, Pi Day refers to the mathematical constant π (3.14).
 The holiday is all about eating a ton of pie, so partner with a local bakery to include a coupon for a pie with orders that day (or week).